dansysanalyst/powergrid-doc/docs/get-started/using-the-component.md

 @livewire('dish-table')
 ```

-🥳 Hurrah!
-You are now ready to [set up](/table/features-setup.html) your PowerGrid component features!
+`✅` OK!
+You are now ready to begin the component setup process.
+Read more in the  [Datasource](/table-component/datasource.html) section.

 ## Component in Sub-folder